Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 mathbb P ℙ
 mathbb Q ℚ
 ```
 **simple_functions.txt** defines simple functions which have fixed inputs and outputs.
-Value triplets are separated with a space.
 Instances of `\func{input}` are replaced with the corresponding output, as defined in the file, where `func` is the first defined value, `input` is the second, and the corresponding output is the third defined value.

 Eg. `\mathbb{N}` is converted into `ℕ`.

 Comments can be included in the file using the `#` prefix and blank lines are ignored.
+Values are separated with a space.

 ### symbols/variables.txt:
 ```